guardian/recommendations/scala.md

 To do this, add a `pullRequests.grouping` section to the custom config in your repo. ([Example](https://github.com/guardian/typerighter/blob/e18501786f0b6749aecd863e7a949b137390e8a6/.scala-steward.conf#L7-L10)).
 Instructions on how to group updates together are [here](https://github.com/scala-steward-org/scala-steward/pull/2714).
-Partitioning PRs into a group for frequently updating repos and another group for everything else is under consideration.
+Partitioning PRs into a group for frequently updating repos and another group for everything else is under consideration in the central configuration for the Guardian's Scala-Steward managed repos.

 ### Dependency migrations